-This document refers to EBITDA because certain investors may use this information to assess the Company' performance and also determine the Company's ability to generate cash flow.
-This data is furnished to provide additional information and is a non-GAAP measure and does not have any standardized meaning prescribed by GAAP and therefore may not be comparable to similar data presented by other issuers, it should not be considered in isolation as a substitute for measures of performance prepared in accordance with GAAP and is not necessarily indicative of operating costs presented under GAAP.
-EBITDA is not income (loss), excluding the effects of income taxes (recovery), net interest expense, depreciation and amortization; and Adjusted EBITDA also includes non-cash fair value adjustments on investments, unrealized foreign currency gains/losses, share-based compensation expense and other transactional and special expenses, such as acquisition octs and expenses related to the markup of acquired finished goods inventory, which are inconsistent in amount and frequency and are not what we consider as typical of our continuing operations.
+This document refers to EBITDA because certain investors may use this information to assess the Company performance and also determine the Company's ability to generate cash flow.
+This data is This document refers to bot by because certain investion may use this information to assess the company performance and also determine the company's approximate and as non-GAP measure and does not have any standardized meaning prescribed by GAP and therefore may not be comparable to similar data presented by other issuers.
+It should not be considered in isolation as a substitute for measures of performance prepared in accordance with GAP and is not necessarily indicative of operating costs presented under GAP.
+EBITDA is not income (loss), excluding the effects of income taxes (recovery), net interest expense, depreciation and amortization; and Adjusted EBITDA also includes non-cash fair value attention or investments, unrealized foreign currency gains/losses, share-based companies and other transactional and special expenses, such as acquisition costs and expenses related to the markup of acquired finished goods inventory, which are inconsistent in amount and frequency and are not what we consider as typical of our continuing operations.
 Management believes this measure provides useful information as it is a commonly used measure in the capital markets and as it is a close proxy for repeatable cash generated by operations.
 We use Adjusted EBITDA internally to understand, manage, make operating decisions related to cash flow generated from operations and evaluate our business.
 In addition, we use Adjusted EBITDA to help plan and forecast future periods.